-The town of around 2,500 residents hosts annual festivals such as the Georgia Apple Festival, Taste of Ellijay, and Georgia Apple Blossom Festival.
+The town of around 2,500 residents hosts annual fall festivals in Georgia such as the Georgia Apple Festival, Taste of Ellijay, and Georgia Apple Blossom Festival.

-Downtown Ellijay is a great place to explore, as it’s filled with antique shops, wineries, and delicious dining.
-Nearby you’ll find hiking trails into the Chattahoochee National Forest, including Amicalola and Cochrans Falls.
+Downtown Ellijay is a great place to explore, as it’s filled with antique shops, wineries, and delicious restaurants.
+Nearby you’ll find hiking trails in the Chattahoochee National Forest, including Amicalola and Cochrans Falls.

 Check out the expansive Hamilton Gardens, home to over 3,000 plants and GA’s largest collection of rhododendrons.